web-bit-byte/http-random-stuff/README.md

 # http-random-stuff
-A place where I experiment and random stuff
+A place where I experiment with random stuff